TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/report-monitor-trigger-events/event-data.md

 ### Raw Request Data

-The `OriginatingRequest` metadata is a Base64-encoded wire-protocol representation of the original request to the event handler, if you are running a service bus or queue that stores failed, throttled or other types of requests, you can decode this object and parse it in order to re-create the original intent of the request (e.g. for post-processing).
+The `OriginatingRequest` metadata is a Base64-encoded wire-protocol representation of the original request to the event handler.
+If you are running a service bus or queue that stores failed, throttled or other types of requests, you can decode this object and parse it in order to re-create the original intent of the request (e.g. for post-processing).